 - Students who select an emphasis in interdisciplinary studies will explore humanities disciplines including history, literature, the fine arts

-Students who select this major will have transferable skills such as critical thinking, problem-solving and communication skills that are sought by today’s employers.
+Students who choose this major will develop transferable skills sought by today’s employers such as critical thinking, problem-solving and communication.

 During the program, students will have opportunities to complete internships and independent studies.
 A senior capstone experience will allow students to complete a project in which they apply their skills and knowledge.

-Students who complete the B.A. in Medical Humanities will be prepared to seek employment as policy analysts, researchers, junior executives in governmental and nongovernmental organizations, or in the private sector where employers seek graduates who have “learned how to learn.”
+The program can serve as a gateway to careers in health care, public health, education, business, social work and other fields.
+Students who complete the program will be prepared to seek employment as health communications specialists, policy analysts, communications managers for insurance or pharmaceutical corporations, researchers, or junior executives in governmental and nongovernmental organizations or in the private sector where employers seek graduates who have “learned how to learn.”

 Graduates of the program will: